EBAImproving equine well-being

 The Equine Behaviour Affiliation (EBA) is a body of like-minded qualified equine psychology specialists who share a vision:

-To improve equine welfare by creating a supportive learning community for those interested in behaviour.
+To improve equine well-being by creating a supportive learning community for those interested in equine psychology and behaviour.

 We welcome all within the equestrian world: horse owners, equine behaviourists or other equine professionals.